 What Is the Developing Agent Program?

-Once you’ve completed the program, you and Farm Bureau decide together if becoming a full-time agent is the right fit for you.
+Once you’ve completed the program, you and your District Manager decide together if becoming a full-time agent is a good option for you.

 Before You Start the Developing Agent Program

-- Complete interviews with Farm Bureau.
+· Complete the Candidate Opportunity Form and interviews with Farm Bureau.

-The Developing Agent Program: Step by Step
+The Developing Agent Program: Step-by-Step

-1. Participate in Online and In-class Training
+1. Participate in Online and In-Class Training

-2. Participate in Two-day Training
+2. Participate in Hands-On Training

-- Learn the basics of the sales process, Farm Bureau insurance products and the insurance business.
+· Learn the basics of the sales process, Farm Bureau insurance products and the insurance business.

-- Learn how to manage your time as a business owner.
+· Learn how to manage your time as a business owner.

 3. Schedule Meetings with Prospective Clients

-4. Achieve Developing Agent Program Milestones
+4. Reach Developing Agent Program Milestones

 5. Become a Contracted Agent